json-schema-org/website/pages/understanding-json-schema/reference/combining.md

 15
 ```

-Careful consideration should be taken when using `oneOf` entries as the nature of it requires verification of all sub-schemas so doing anything recursive can have a severe performance impact.
+Careful consideration should be taken when using `oneOf` entries as the nature of it requires verification of *every* sub-schema
+which can lead to increased processing times.
+Prefer `anyOf` where possible.

 <Keywords label="single: not single: schema composition; not" />